frappe/books_docs/docs/miscellaneous/search.md

 ## Examples

-The Search functionality is very powerful, you can run various kind of queries just by entering a few letters.
+The Quick Search functionality is very powerful, you can run various kind of queries just by entering a few letters.

 Here are a few examples.